xonixx/xonixx.github.io/awk_tech_notes.md

 Likewise, a variable that is treated as a number (`i++`) will be implicitly declared as a numeric type, and so on.

 To Perl connoisseurs, this feature may be known as [Autovivification](https://en.wikipedia.org/wiki/Autovivification).
 In general, AWK is quite unequivocally a prototype of Perl.
-You can even say that Perl is a kind of AWK overgrowth on steroids ...
+You can even say that Perl is a kind of AWK overgrowth on steroids...
 However, we deviated.

 This is done, obviously, in order to be able to write the most compact code in one-liners, for which many of us are used to using AWK.